-The aim of the new housing solution is to provide a safe home that contributes to coping and improvement for people with serious combined disorders and with a risk of violent behaviour.
+The aim of the new housing solution is to provide a safe home that contributes to coping and improvement for people with serious combined disorders and a risk of violent behaviour.
 The project aims to:

-- Provide housing suitable for people with combined disorders in need of a specially reinforced and adapted round-the-clock service offer - Ensure the safety of employees and the environment - Contribute to users receiving comprehensive services from the municipal and specialist health service
+- provide housing suitable for people with combined disorders in need of a specially reinforced and adapted round-the-clock service offer; - ensure the safety of employees and the environment; - and contribute to users receiving comprehensive services from the municipal and specialist health services.